Perioperative use of a β-blocker and an anti-inflammatory drug in pancreatic cancer

 The primary objective is to study the safety, feasibility and generate first efficacy data of perioperative propranolol and etodolac in these patients.
 Eligible patients will be randomised between a daily intake of placebo from 10 days before surgery to 14 days after surgery, or daily intake of 2 doses of 400mg etodolac from 10 days before surgery to 14 days after surgery and 2 doses of 20mg propranolol daily during the 10 days before the surgery, 2 doses of 40mg propranolol on the day of surgery and one week after, and 2 doses of 20mg propranolol the second week after the operation.
 The total duration of treatment is 25 days and the follow-up will be 24 months.

-- Prof. Dr. Markus K. Diener, General-, Department of Visceral- and Transplantation Surgery & Study Center of the German Surgical Society (SDGC), University of Heidelberg, Heidelberg, Germany
+- Prof. Dr. Med.
+Pascal Probst, Department of General, Visceral and Transplantation Surgery, University of Heidelberg, Heidelberg, Germany

-- PD Dr. Phillip Knebel (deputy PI), Department of General-, Visceral-, and Transplantation Surgery & Study Center of the German Surgical Society (SDGC), University of Heidelberg, Heidelberg, Germany
+- Prof. Dr. Med.
+Phillip Knebel (deputy PI), Department of General, Visceral and Transplantation Surgery, University of Heidelberg, Heidelberg, Germany

 - Ruprecht-Karls-University, Heidelberg Medical Faculty, Universitätsklinikum Heidelberg, Heidelberg, Germany